 Regardless of how they are paid, truck drivers and trucking companies are required to be familiar with applicable state and federal laws.
 People working in the trucking industry must learn which laws apply to them and their vehicles, and must make every effort to follow the rules.
 It’s no excuse for a driver or trucking company to say that they were unaware of a certain rule or law.

-If you were the victim of a trucking accident injury, or if your loved one was killed by a truck driver’s negligent actions, you need professional legal help.
+If you were the victim of a trucking accident injury, or if your loved one was the victim a wrongful death by a truck driver’s negligent actions in Florida you need experiences legal help.
 Trucking accidents are complicated, and require skillful analyzation by experienced attorneys.

-At Gerson & Schwartz, P.A., we have decades of experience working with people injured in trucking accidents.
+Gerson & Schwartz, trucking injury lawyers we have over 4 decades of experience working with people injured in trucking accidents in South Florida.
 Depending on the circumstances of your case, our attorneys will search for and preserve evidence like a truck driver’s logbook or the engine’s “black box,” work with accident reconstruction experts, and use the evidence to create a scientific explanation of how the accident occurred and why.
 Using this information, the attorneys at Gerson & Schwartz can find every person or entity who may be responsible for your accident and will help you hold them liable in court.